hi-orbit/supersearch/README.md

 #### See search results fast ####

 **Here’s how we make it happen:**
 When you install the plugin, you syncronise your site data to our SuperSearch platform.
 We process this data to what we call a search index, which is data optimized for searching.
-You can manually update the search index when you choose from the plugin, or once a day the plugin will automatically send updates to the search index when a page, post or product created or updated.
+You can manually update the search index when you choose from the plugin, or once a day the plugin will automatically send updates to the search index when a page, post or product have been created or updated.

 Our search index is a streamlined extract of your site data converted into structure that provides fast data lookup, significantly enhancing the speed of search results.
 We further process this data by implementing additional index optimization to improve the search results that handle typos and relavance of the results.
 The outcome?
 Lightning-fast context and relavant search results that transform the user experience, making finding information on your site quick, efficient, and incredibly responsive.

-The WordPress plugin is released under the MIT license, which does NOT extend to any associated Hi-Orbit services.
+The WordPress plugin is released under the GPLv3 license, which does NOT extend to any associated Hi-Orbit services.

 ### Installation ###
 * Log into your WordPress admin, navigate to Plugins > Add New, then search for SuperSearch.